-Objective 2.4 - Ensure that by the end of State Fiscal Year 2025 annual member experience of care survey access to care rates are equal to or higher than the national average for Medicaid managed care health plans.
+Objective 2.4 - Ensure that calendar year 2026 selected annual member experience of care survey access to care rates show improvement for the MCOs and DO.

 The MCM Quality Program collects annual data on beneficiaries' experience of care from each MCO and DO.
 The measure set is informed by the NCQA Quality Health Plan Ratings and includes Adult and Child measures obtained through the CAHPS health plan survey.